iomonk/EnDeCrypt/README.md

 # EnDeCrypt
-An encryption and decryption utility.
-It accepts a 32 character key, a 16 character IV and some input.
-It will encrypt or decrypt the input.
+A simple tool that encrypts and decrypts data using a desired 32 character key and 16 character IV.
+This version offers a UI, an update from the older command line version.